Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 \begin{Remark} In the situation we are interested in there is usually a natural choice of the Hamiltonian isotopy.
 Namely, when $L'=\varphi^k(L)$ as in Section \ref{sec:def}, the isotopy comes from $\varphi_H^t$ with time interval $[0, k]$ scaled to $[0, 1]$.
 In Section \ref{sec:def2}, $L=L_0$ and $L'=\varphi^k(L_1)$, where $L_0$ and $L_1$ are assumed to be Hamiltonian isotopic, and the isotopy from $L$ to $L'$ is obtained by concatenating the two isotopies. \end{Remark}

 \begin{Remark}[Exact Lagrangians, I] Finally, note that there are of course other settings where the filtration on $\CC$ is defined and has the desired properties.
-One is when $M$ is an exact symplectic manifold, and $L$ and $L'$ are exact Lagrangian submanifolds, not necessarily Hamiltonian isotopic.
-(Then $\Lambda=\F$.)
+One is when $(M,\omega)$ is an exact symplectic manifold (i.e., $\omega$ is exact) meeting certain additional requirements at infinity, and $L$ and $L'$ are exact Lagrangian submanifolds (i.e., the restrictions of a primitive of $\omega$ to $L$ and $L'$ are exact), not necessarily Hamiltonian isotopic.
+Then $\Lambda=\F$.
 In this case, sometimes we can even allow one of the manifolds to be non-compact.
 For instance, $L$ can be Hamiltonian isotopic to the zero section in a cotangent bundle of a closed manifold and $L'$ can be a fiber. \end{Remark}